Hanselkek/Spicetify-Preset-Updater/README.md

 # Spicetify-Preset-Updater

-Right click on of the ps1 files and then press <b>Run With Powershell</b>.
+Right click on one of the ps1 files and then press <b>Run With Powershell</b>.